duallain/constraints-poc/README.md

 # todos

-- [ ] follow some examples from the book
+- [ ] follow some examples from the book "Practical Python AI Projects: Mathematical Models of Optimization Problems with Google OR-Tools"
-- [ ] rewrite some of these examples with variable names to explain what is happening (trying the low comment code style)
 - [ ] play with some type hinting in python
 - [ ] generate docs with inline test-cases?
 - [ ] github action to generate/publish those docs